Commercial building fire damage showing smoke-damaged office interior

 Secure inventory, records, and sensitive equipment

 If safe to access, prioritize securing financial records, customer data, and high-value inventory.
-Smoke-damaged electronics (servers, computers) should be powered down and sent for professional cleaning—not turned on.
+Smoke-damaged electronics (servers, computers) should be powered down and sent for professional cleaning—not turned on, as corrosive soot residues can cause permanent circuit damage within hours.
+If your facility contains regulated materials or sensitive client data, coordinate with your compliance officer to ensure chain-of-custody protocols are followed during equipment removal.

 Step 4